 What are worship services like?

-Our worship is a mix of the ancient liturgical tradition of the Church with a strong emphasis on faith in Christ and the authority of Scripture and the continuing activity of the Holy Spirit.
+Our worship is framed by the ancient liturgical tradition of the Church, with a strong emphasis on faith in Christ, the authority of Scripture, and the continuing activity of the Holy Spirit.
 This is what we call "three streams" worship: sacrament, Word, and Spirit.
-Every Sunday we pray ancient and modern prayers, sing ancient and modern hymns, hear preaching on Scripture, and celebrate Holy Communion.
-Our service is both traditional and contemporary, highlighting the contributions of both to the deeply rooted and relevant worship of God.
+Every Sunday we pray ancient and modern prayers, sing both classic and modern hymns and worship songs, read the Scriptures, hear biblical preaching, and celebrate Holy Communion.
+Our service is both traditional and contemporary, highlighting the contributions of both to deeply rooted and relevant worship of God.

 What happens when I visit?

 We have visitor welcome tables at each of the 3 main entrance doors to the building where you will be greeted by a member of our welcome team.
 You'll receive a gift, a map of the facility, and information cards that are relevant for you.
 During "the Peace" (the part of the worship service where we greet one another) a member of the pastoral staff will introduce themselves to you.
 When you fill out a visitors card, one of our pastors will connect with you the following week if you want them to.

 People should feel comfortable wearing whatever clothes they want to wear.
 Clothes aren't really what we're about.
 After all, it isn't our appearance that matters in worship to God, but the condition of our hearts.

 What is Anglicanism?